 - Missing or incorrect labeling statements

-- Selling across state lines
+- Selling to restaurants, retailers, or across state lines

 - Assuming all homemade foods qualify